drunarayan/python4astronomy/readme.md

  _(updated feb 8th 2025)_

  [Skip this landing page](readme_condensed) and go directly to course content.
-However, you need to read the sections below at least once as it has important information that you will need when you actually take the course.
+However, ***you need to read the sections below first*** at least once as it has important information that you will need when you actually take the course.

 ### [The Cosmic Perspective](cosmic_perspective) _note all blue highlights you see like the one on the left are links to other content_